kaizencycle/Kaizen-OS/SUNSET_CHECKLIST.md

-# 🕊️ Civic OS — Repository Sunset Checklist
+# 🕊️ Kaizen OS — Repository Sunset Checklist

 **Purpose:**
-This checklist gracefully retires this repository and points contributors to the new **Civic OS Monorepo** at
+This checklist gracefully retires this repository and points contributors to the new **Kaizen OS Monorepo** at
 👉 [https://github.com/kaizencycle/civic-os](https://github.com/kaizencycle/civic-os)

 ## 🧭 Step 1 — Context